Travel in the Spiritual Worlds

 Marketing Christian Faith with False Histories

 We should note that the term "marketing" is a somewhat harsh word that is used in the place of evangelizing.
 It is used because some ministers are more interested in numbers and success than following Christian doctrine or tradition.
 So they turn to a popular message that sells well rather than a less popular message that is more faithful to 1500 years of Christian tradition.
-When you will do or say anything to sell something and you measure your own worth by your sales success, you are a sales person selling a product and no longer a religious person spreading the "good news".
+When you will do or say anything to sell something and you measure your own worth by your sales success (the size of the congregation and the amount in the collection basket), you are a sales person selling a product and no longer a religious person spreading the "good news".

 Tradition is about the past and representing it as accurately as possible.
 To control the image of the ideal past is to control the minds of the people in the present, and this is the reason that history must be changed and manipulated by those who seek to inspire faith on one hand and gain authority over others on the other.
 Such activity can be justified because a false story that inspires religious faith is superior to a true story that is neutral or even worse, causes religious doubt.